 Students should think about what they are struggling with, and explain that to their teacher, whether it be the way the teacher is presenting the material, or the student is confused.
 Your teacher is there to help you, and will be happy to do so!

-Special Education Tutors College Tutors Homework Help Tutors Special Needs Tutoring Study Skills Tutors Teacher Tutors American Literature Tutors AP English Tutors Classics Tutors College Essays Help Tutors English Tutors English Literature Tutors Essay Editing Tutors Essay Writing Tutors Expository Writing Lessons Fiction Writing Tutors Grammar Tutors Introduction to Fiction Tutors Introduction to Poetry Tutors Literary Analysis Tutors
+Special Education Tutors College Tutors Homework Help Tutors Special Needs Tutors Study Skills Tutors Teacher Tutors American Literature Tutors AP English Tutors Classics Tutors College Essays Help Tutors English Tutors English Literature Tutors Essay Editing Tutors Essay Writing Tutors Expository Writing Lessons Fiction Writing Tutors Grammar Tutors Introduction to Fiction Tutors Introduction to Poetry Tutors Literary Analysis Tutors